actuallydan/tadu/README.md

 * Documentation
 * Refactor convert AddTask 1 & 2 to stateless and move refs to state in AddTask.jsx
 * " with Register and Login
+* deleteTask method should only accept task ID, not entire task
+* Speed up addTag method (currently ~170ms from client)
+* Test to see if Schedule needs to subscribe --> can be stateless?
+* Does Notifications Menu need to have Notifications Menu
 * Cordova/Electron offline functionality?
 * iOS
 	* Splash screen